 Which apparently it just so happened to be last week.

 These are gluten-free, vegan and refined sugar free, made with figs, dates, coconut milk and pumpkin.
 So pretty much incredibly good for you while also tasting like pudding.
+Pumpkin chia pudding can easily be both breakfast and dessert if you ask me.
+No refined sugars here at all – sweetness just added from dates and figs!
+How amazing is that?!

 I sprinkled some chopped walnuts on top for good measure and they really complemented the pumpkin flavor.